WWE News: Congressman Questions Linda McMahon About John Cena-Nikki Bella Engagement [Video]

 A longtime fan of the WWE, Donald Trump is a member of the WWE Hall of Fame since his 2013 induction, probably the only U.S. president that will ever achieve that particular distinction.

-Trump hosted Wrestlemania IV and V at the now-shuttered Trump Plaza in Atlantic City in the late 1980s and also engaged in make-believe feud (unlike his real ones during and after the presidential campaign) that “became a featured storyline at WrestleMania” in 2007, Rolling Stone noted about the “battle of the billionaires” that culminated in a hair-vs.-hair match.
+Trump hosted WrestleMania IV and V at the now-shuttered Trump Plaza in Atlantic City in the late 1980s and also engaged in make-believe feud (unlike his real ones during and after the presidential campaign) that “became a featured storyline at WrestleMania” in 2007.
+Rolling Stone noted about the “battle of the billionaires” that culminated in a hair-vs.-hair match.
 Trump shaved McMahon’s head in that event, Wrestlemania 23.

 As the hearing that focused on small business issues wrapped up yesterday, Congressman Rod Blum, who represents Iowa’s First Congressional District in the Cedar Rapids area, briefly and good-naturedly veered off into WWE News, specifically the annual pay-per-view extravaganza.